IBM/it-architecture-diagrams/README.md

 <details><summary>IBM Color Schemes</summary>
 <p>

-The IBM Color Schemes at the top of the Format Panel are the recommended method of using the IBM Color Palette:
+The IBM Color Schemes at the top of the Format Panel under Style are the recommended method of using the IBM Color Palette:
 ![IBM Color Schemes](/images/IBMColorSchemes.png "IBM Color Schemes")

 Where,